Other: broad-leaf plantain, greater plantain

 The common plantain is of Eurasian descent, but has since been naturalized around the world with particular prominence in the United States.

 Plantain has been used by many cultures the world over, and the Saxons considered it one of their nine sacred herbs.
-It was considered an early Christian symbol and many cultures today refer to it as an aphrodisiac.
+It was considered an early Christian.
 Despite its usefulness, plantain is considered a noxious weed in some regions outside of its native range.

 The whole leaf and some stem is acceptable.